-- clear information is provided about the VEU Program and the role of the scheme participant - the customer engaged is an adult during any stage of the upgrade - the customer does not face difficulty understanding the information provided.
-This can be due to - mental illness - mental impairment - difficulty understanding the language.
+- clear information is provided about the VEU Program and the role of the scheme participant - the customer engaged is an adult during all stages of the upgrade - the customer does not face difficulty understanding the information provided.
+This can be due to - mental illness - mental impairment - difficulty understanding the language - telemarketing approaches are not made to anyone registered on the 'Do Not Call' (DNC) register administered by the Australian Communications and Media Authority (ACMA).